nima/site/DEVEL.md

 providing the "view" component of an MVC architecture.
 It also handles argument parsing.

+Finally public functions should handle all default argument values; that is these functions are the only ones that should accept a variable `$#`.
+They should then work out via whatever logic what variables need to take on default/placeholder values, and then pass the full set of arguments to the private/internal functions.

 #### :Internal Functions
 :internal functions can be called from any function from any module are the major workhorse of the framework, and there are many of them.